EyeAutomate API

 }

-The getCommand method can be used for requesting some information from the user before adding the command to the script.
+The getCommand method can be used to request information from the user before adding the command to the script.
 The getCommand method should return the text to be added to the script.

-The tag “” will be replaced, by EyeStudio, with the path of a captured image:
+The tag "" will be replaced by EyeAutomate with the path of a captured image:

 public String getCommand()